cthoyt/cthoyt.github.io/_posts/2025-08-04-ontology-text-embeddings.md

 the [Ontology for Biomedical Investigations (OBI)](https://bioregistry.io/obi), so I'm going to use the OBI term for
 [clinical trial (OBI:0003699)](https://www.ebi.ac.uk/ols4/ontologies/obi/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FOBI_0003699)
-that we minted together as an example.
+that we recently minted together as an example.

 ## Embeddings from OLS